waldoluisribeiro/chinese-book-analyser/README.md

 3. In the list of books shown on the left-hand side of the main window, select the books whose data you want to export.
 To select multiple books, hold down the Ctrl key and left-click each book.
 4. Configure the export options, which are explained below.
 5. Click on the 'Export' button.
+6. Once the export process has completed, a popup will display a log.

 ## Options
 ### Folders